 Congratulations!
-You have decided to embark on one of the most awe-inspiring, tedious, roller-coaster quests of your lifetime… the journey to become an adoptive parent.
+You have decided to embark on one of the most awe-inspiring, tedious, roller-coaster quests of your lifetime—the journey to become an adoptive parent.
 The staff at Hannah’s Hope is eager to assist you in making your dream of bringing home a child come true.
-Here’s some information to get you off to a smooth start:

-Pay attention to detail… skipping a step or omitting a document can cause delays in your process.
-Please be aware that you bear the obligation of full disclosure throughout the adoption process and falsifying information (or knowingly failing to disclose information) can be a deal breaker and stop your adoption quest in its tracks.
+Pay attention to detail.
+Skipping a step or omitting a document can cause delays in your process.
+Please be aware that you bear the obligation of full disclosure throughout the adoption process and falsifying information, or knowingly failing to disclose information, can stop your adoption quest in its tracks.

 Enlist a community of support who will hold you in prayer during this winding journey.

 Each adoptive family must go through a home study as part of the adoption process.
 The home study process is going to feel invasive and require you to be vulnerable.
 The educational components are designed to challenge you to expand your comfort zone and engage in the real issues related to adoption and parenting.
 Our goal is to give you the strongest foundation possible on which to build your family.